Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 #### II.
 Students' Score
+Let's kick start with a mini Students' Score project.
 We are going to setup tables to record students and scores on each subject.
 ```
 CREATE TABLE Students (
   StudentID INT PRIMARY KEY AUTO_INCREMENT,